Band Organs

 The Soul of the Carousel

 Imagine riding a merry-go-round without music, or some other form of music that isn't the thunderous, infectious sound of a band organ.
-As you spin around and around, the merry strains of a march or waltz fade in and out as you pass by the pipes and percussion belting out a tune.
+As you spin around and around, the merry strains of a march or waltz fade in and out as your steed races by the pipes and percussion belting out a tune.
 A carousel without a live band organ, regardless of the horses, carvings, paintings or anything else shall always be incomplete - after all, every heart needs a soul!

 Band Organs and their music